DARIAH-DE/status/documentation.md

 ## The infrastructure and its components

-The DARIAH-DE infrastructure is modeled using [Jekyll Collections](https://jekyllrb.com/docs/collections/).
+The DARIAH-DE infrastructure is modelled using [Jekyll Collections](https://jekyllrb.com/docs/collections/).
 The model describes the infrastructure catalogue using four layers:

-1. Services
+1. Services (Services users are depending on only)
-2. Middlewares
+2. Middlewares (Services/middlewares users AND other services/middlewares are depending on)
-3. Servers
+3. Servers (Hosts only)
-4. Infrastructure
+4. Infrastructure (Infrastructure hosts are depending on)

 Any item is described by a collection entry with the following metadata preamble.